Meta Expands Llama AI Access To U.S. Government and Defense Partners

 In collaboration with a network of prominent companies, including Amazon Web Services, Deloitte, Lockheed Martin, Microsoft, and IBM, Meta aims to strengthen AI-driven initiatives across federal agencies.

-Bloomberg noted that lthough Meta’s AI models are open source and freely available to developers, the company’s “acceptable use policy” prohibits their use in projects related to “military, warfare, nuclear industries or applications, [and] espionage,” among other areas.
+Bloomberg noted that although Meta’s AI models are open source and freely available to developers, the company’s “acceptable use policy” prohibits their use in projects related to “military, warfare, nuclear industries or applications, [and] espionage,” among other areas.

 However, Meta is making an exception for U.S. defense agencies and their contractors, aiming to expand its presence in the public sector and strengthen Llama’s role in the fast-growing AI arms race, as noted by Bloomberg.